maxim2266/pump/README.md

     it is programmed to do, and feeds the supplied callback with data items of type `U`.

-The package also provides a basic set of functions for composing pipeline stages and binding stages to generators, as well as a stage that runs its generator in a separate goroutine, and parallel execution of stages.
+The package also provides a basic set of functions for composing pipeline stages and binding stages to generators, as well as support for pipelining and parallel execution.

 For more details see [documentation](https://godoc.org/github.com/maxim2266/pump).